CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 ```
 You should see something like `git version 2.13.0`, that indicates the intalled version.

 In this hands-on quickstart guide we will be using the command line to interact with git repositories.
-There are also graphical user interface, or GUI, applications available for viewing and maintaining your repositories from Windows, Linux or OSX.
+There are also graphical user interface applications, or GUI apps, available for viewing and maintaining your repositories from Windows, Linux or OSX.

 <a name="init"/>

 ### 2.2. git init
-To start, let's create a new directory called `git_local_repository` and add a few files to it.
+To begin, let's create a new directory called `git_local_repository` and add a few files to it.

 ```
 $ mkdir git_local_repository